Waltz Road–Huron River Bridge: History

 On June 1, 2017, the Roads Division at the Wayne County Department of Public Services closed the bridge for repairs.
 It reopened on June 3, 2019.
 On August 23, 2017, the Department of Public Services released the news that the 93-year-old bridge would be replaced rather than repaired.
 Wayne County awarded the bridge reconstruction contract to Toebe Construction, LLC of Wixom.

 Description

 The entire bridge is 207 ft long, with a span length of 100 ft and a width of 27 ft.
-The span consists of two identical seven-panel, camelback Pratt pony trusses.
+The span originally consisted of two identical seven-panel, camelback Pratt pony trusses, but after being replaced in 2020, the trusses were removed and replaced with railings.
 Sidewalks are attached to the outside of each truss; the railings were originally concrete balustrades with urn-shaped spindles, but these have been replaced with angles with bar spindles.
 Solid concrete parapets line the approaches at each end of the bridge.